 Dealing with financial problems can be physically, mentally, and emotionally draining.
 There’s not enough money to make ends meet and you keep getting phone calls from creditors wanting to know when you’re going to pay them with money you don’t have.
 Many people think that bankruptcy is an embarrassing last resort, but this is not true.
 Bankruptcy is a legal option that was created to help good people escape debt when they have fallen on hard financial times.
 It lays the foundation for a fresh start and helps you rebuild your finances.
-Live in Minnesota or Western Wisconsin?
+Live in Minnesota?
 Let Lallemont Law, LLC help you get a fresh start in life.

 Bankruptcy Frequently Asked Questions